TrickzTwix/Test/FAQ.md

       Message: '{rel_factions_relation_color}{factionsuuid_player_role}{factionsuuid_faction_name}&r '`

 Make sure you have PlaceholderAPI installed, and have done /papi ecloud download FactionsUUID.
 Otherwise, this will not work.
 After you have done that, do /restart and wait for your server to load.
 If all goes well - good job!
 If it doesn't - make sure no other chat-formatting plugins are enabled, like EssentialsChat, DeluxeChat, HeroChat, etc.

+### HOW DO I (Un)CLAIM THE WARZONE AND SAFEZONE

+To claim land for the warzobe and safezone you need to execute the following command

+    `/f claim <radius measured in chunks such as 3 or 5> [Warzone/SafeZone]`

+    `